The $2000 Hunting Rifle System

 When Guns and Shooting Online member Ryan Brown suggested that we write a survey article about buying a rifle and optics for the hunter on a fixed $1000 budget, he also requested a similar survey article based on a $2000 budget.
 Having accomplished Ryan's first request, we turned our attention to the $2000 hunting rifle system.
 Here, for those readers who have not yet read "The $1000 Hunting Rifle System," are Ryan's words from his e-mail that inspired both articles:

 Our decision was to address the $1000 package first and separately, which we have done.
-(You will find that article on the Rifle Information Page.)
-Now it is time to address the $2000 package.
+(You will find that article here: http://www.chuckhawks.com/1000_hunting_rifle_system.htm) Now it is time to address the $2000 package.
 This is the level of equipment that most of the Guns and Shooting Online staff actually take into the field on a regular basis and most of the choices are the same or similar to items that we actually use in the field.
-As in the $1000 article, we restricted ourselves to selecting only new equipment at representative MSRP or retail prices.
+As in the $1000 article, we restricted ourselves to selecting only new equipment.
+All prices are approximate at the time of publication.

-Participating in the survey this time were Guns and Shooting Online Owner and Managing Editor Chuck Hawks, Senior Editor Randy Wakeman, Gunsmithing Editor Rocky Hays, Chief Executive Technical Advisor Jim Fleck, Technical Advisor Bob Fleck and Technical Advisor Nathan Rauzon.
-Here are the Guns and Shooting Online staff selections for a $2000 package suitable for CXP2 and CXP3 mixed bag hunts.
+Participating in the survey this time were Guns and Shooting Online Owner and Managing Editor Chuck Hawks, Senior Editor Randy Wakeman, Gunsmithing Editor Rocky Hays, Chief Executive Technical Advisor Jim Fleck, Technical Advisor Bob Fleck, Technical Advisor Nathan Rauzon and Technical Advisor Jack Seeling.
+Here are the Guns and Shooting Online staff selections for a $2000 (approx.) package suitable for hunting Class 2 and Class 3 game.

+Leupold optics and scope mounting hardware proved to be the favorite of the majority of the staff.
 Bob has gotten good use from his laser rangefinder and he chose to include one in his budget.
-The other respondents did not feel that a separate rangefinder was a crucial piece of gear for the hypothetical mule deer and elk hunt, although Rocky's Burris LaserScope incorporates an excellent rangefinder.
+The other respondents did not feel that a separate rangefinder was a crucial piece of gear for most big game hunting.

 Worth noting is that all respondents chose mainstream, all-around calibers. .270 Winchester, .308 Winchester and .30-06 Springfield ammunition is available practically anywhere and the record of these calibers in the field speaks for itself.
-Most of us again chose standard grade Remington Express ammunition.
-Remington's Core-Lokt bullets deliver dependable performance on both deer and elk without muss, fuss, or unnecessary expense.
+A plurality chose standard grade Remington Express ammunition.
+Remington's Core-Lokt bullets deliver dependable performance on all Class 2 and Class 3 game without muss, fuss, or unnecessary expense.